sutra-dev/sutra-cookbook/README.md

 # sutra-cookbook
-A collection of notebooks and starter apps using SUTRA models.
+A collection of notebooks, recipes and starter apps using SUTRA models.